 First things first: We’ve been selling only Ram/Cummins specific parts for 20+ years.
 If it doesn’t fit correctly or if it has too many warranty failures we don’t sell the part.
 Like Ben Franklin said, “The bitterness of poor quality remains long after the sweetness of low price is forgotten.”

 So, let’s do a visual comparison.
 The two pumps chosen: the Gates 41181 and the Cummins 3286278.
 While this visual will apply to the pump for the Second Generation truck, the differences in the pumps are similar with other year ranges.

-The Gates pump offers a limited lifetime warranty against manufacturers defects as long as you’ve installed it correctly.
+The Gates pump offers a l2-year 24,000 mile (whichever comes first) warranty against manufacturers defects as long as you’ve installed it correctly.
 An O-ring is included with the water pump so you won’t need to use any silicone sealant to install it.

 The first thing that you notice when the Gates is placed next to the Cummins pump is that the Gates pump has a much nicer wrinkle coat finish (it would look good on a show truck) and the casting looks very clean.
 It does not have the country of origin stamped into the body of it.
 The pulley spins quietly and true just like the Cummins pump does.
 The surface of the pulley does not feel as smooth as the Cummins, but it does not feel rough by any means.
 The pulley turns smoothly without noise and spins true.

 The Gates pump uses a shielded impeller design which has a metal ring attached to it as well as a plate underneath the blades of the impeller.
 The weep hole has been relocated on the back of the housing to the outside.

 The Cummins pump housing is stamped with “Concentric” as the manufacturer.
 The pump has a similar casting to the Gates pump with the pulley surface being about the same as well.
 The pulley spins quietly and true just like the Gates pump does.